 History, Information, and Value of 1829 Andrew Jackson Indian Peace Medal

-The Andrew Jackson Indian Peace Medal was completed in the spring of 1832, even though Jackson was inaugurated in 1829.
-Thomas McKenny, superintendent of the Bureau of Indian Affairs did attempt to expedite the process, but due to slow activity at the Mint, the medal was produced late in Andrew’s Presidency.
+The Andrew Jackson Indian Peace medal was completed in the spring of 1832, even though Jackson was inaugurated in 1829.
+Thomas McKenny, superintendent of the Bureau of Indian Affairs did attempt to expedite the process, but due to slow activity by the Mint, the medal was produced late in Andrew’s Presidency.
 The obverse was designed by Moritz Furst, who completed all three dies in 1831.
 The obverse displays a bust of Jackson, facing to the right.
-He wears a suit coat and there is a draped cloth around his lower chest.
-The legend reads, “ANDREW JACKSON PRESIDENT OF THE UNITED STATES A.D.
+He wears a suit coat and unlike the previous medal lacks the cloth around his chest “ANDREW JACKSON PRESIDENT OF THE UNITED STATES A.D.
 1829.”
 The reverse displays two hands shaking below a peace pipe and tomahawk.
 The legend reads, “PEACE AND FRIENDSHIP.”
 The reverse design was a popular one on medals struck between 1809-1849.
-This is the largest Jackson medal of the set of three.
+This is the final Jackson medal of the set of three.